 Single-use packaging is a standard concept in supply chains.
 It’s supposed to protect products from damage during transport but freight damage is still a major economic expense, not to mention the environmental expense.
-We had EARTH University in Costa Rica conduct a study for us to determine how big an expense this really is because their whole cirriculum is based on banana cultivation and bananas are as vulnerable to damage as any product that requires protection during shipping.
+We had EARTH University in Costa Rica conduct a study for us to determine how big an expense this really is because their whole curriculum is based on banana cultivation and bananas are as vulnerable to damage as any product that requires protection during shipping.
 The following numbers are the result of their study and bear in mind that this is for bananas only and in Costa Rica only.
 The Cargo Carousel System (CCS) is the name of a completely new initiative that we are developing and it applies to all supply chains.

 Our company is called Circular Supply Chains Inc. (CSCI) and our mission is to eliminate single-use packaging, empty backhauls and partial loads in supply chains.
 The CCS is a patented supply chain “system” that is technologically advanced, dramatically more efficient, environmentally superior, socially more responsible to those who work within it and adheres to the principles of a Circular Economy.
 First we’ll explain the functionality of the CCS itself and then we’ll describe the complementary technologies that, when combined with the CCS, will provide a sustainable solution to eliminate single-use packaging, empty backhauls and partial loads in supply chains while providing an equitable benefit for everyone involved.

-This riser design minimizes costly labor touch points at the retailers because they can both be used as display fixtures.
+This riser design minimizes costly labor touch points at the retailers because it can be used as display fixtures.
 By swapping out entire fixtures of dated fruit for fresh fruit simultaneously and using the same module for supply and return, dated fruit can be sent on to soup kitchens or recycled as bio-fuels without the need for further labor or separate trips for supply and return.
 Please scroll down to “Next Steps” after viewing the following video:

 The Next Steps

 The cost savings from the CCS is substantial and has the potential to undercut current landed costs dramatically.
 When the environmental benefits of the CCS are added to the equation we begin to value the carbon credits that this system can provide.
-This may give us the leverage necessary to change the status quo and insert our own form of intelligent processes into global supply chains as we level the environmental playing field for everyone.
-Federal funding from the Canadian government has already been secured to cover 75% of development costs and they require the balance of funding to come from an industry partner in cash or “in-kind” meaning the cash value equivalent of services or assets (i.e. trucks, software development, administration, hardware, etc.).
+This may give us the leverage necessary to change the status quo and insert our own form of intelligent processes into global supply chains as we level the environmental, social and economic playing field for everyone.
+Federal funding from the Canadian government has already been secured to cover 50% of development costs and they require the balance of funding to come from an industry partner in cash or “in-kind” meaning the cash value equivalent of services or assets (i.e. trucks, software development, administration, hardware, etc.).

 By convening partners to facilitate knowledge exchange, highlighting innovative investment approaches, building the evidence base for the industry, and producing valuable resources, CSCI seeks to accelerate this system’s development through focused leadership and collective action.
 Our strategy is not about just complying with what’s right – it’s about transformation.
-The CCS represents the platform upon which we can further research the capabilities of new leading edge technologies to advance this solution beyond supply chains alone.
-These technologies include Robotics, Internet of Things, Distributed Ledger Technology (Blockchain), Artificial Intelligence, Cloud/Edge Computing, Analytics, Physical Internet, ICT, etc.

-Developing a platform for collaboration on the leading-edge technologies as they apply to supply chains and creating the team to make that happen is an underlying focus of this project with the development of a sustainable, long-term solution being the ultimate end goal.
+If we want to correct the historical misgivings of humanity, be it social, economic or environmental, we need to radically alter our thinking to develop completely new solutions that will sustain us well into the future.
+We believe the Cargo Carousel System is one of those solutions.
+Developing a platform for collaboration on the leading-edge technologies as they apply to supply chains and creating the team to make that happen has been the focus of this project with the development of a sustainable, long-term solution being the ultimate end goal.
 Collective action offers better results.
-Please feel free to contact us.